-Effective mentoring programmes for newly qualified nurses have been shown to reduce rates of turnover and enhance the clinical competencies of the graduates (Zhang et al., 2016).
-There is, therefore, a need for hospitals, higher education institutions and the HSE to identify, develop and implement mentoring programmes for newly qualified nurses and midwives, particularly to provide high levels of support within the new graduates' first year of practice.
+There are a number of approaches that have been shown to facilitate the transition from student to staff nurse and Building a culture of engagement and empowerment. staff midwife, including new graduate nurse and midwife mentoring programmes (Schoessler and Waldo 2006a, Therefore, based on the positive outcomes of a 2006b) and the implementation of Magnet principles into and emerging leaders.
+For newly qualified nurses and nurses have been shown to reduce rates of turnover midwives, the initial transition from student to staff nurse and enhance the clinical competencies of the graduates or staff midwife has been termed in Kramer's (1974) classic (Zhang et al., 2016).
+There is, therefore, a need for work as 'reality shock' due to the disconnect between hospitals, higher education institutions and the HSE to what they experienced as a student and the reality of identify, develop and implement mentoring programmes clinical work.
+The consequence of this reality shock is that for newly qualified nurses and midwives, particularly to it can result in the high turnover of newly qualified nurses provide high levels of support within the new graduates'